 Case 97006 - Plaintiff

 Reviewed the failure of multiple steel-framed industrial structures in a mining complex for the cause and course of action.
 There were several complete and partial roof failures resulting from a severe storm.
-The was an investigation to determine what was salvageable, what needed to be repaired, and what needed to be replaced.
+The goal was an investigation to determine what was salvageable, what needed to be repaired, and what needed to be replaced.